· 8 min read· By Ryan Solberg, Broker #BK3354351

 When to walk away

+I always tell buyers: the insurance quote is part of the offer calculus, not a post-closing surprise.
 A home that comes back uninsurable with any standard carrier is a home you should think hard about.
 It usually means one of three things: roof nearing end of life, major insurance claim history (the CLUE report will show this), or flood/location issues.
 Not automatically a dealbreaker — but it should show up as a concession in your offer.

 Pull the CLUE report: the seller can request their own copy from LexisNexis C.L.U.E. — ask them to share it.
 Claim history follows the property, not the owner.